Drone First Responder system · Based in Traverse City, Michigan

 Remote docking station

-A 911 dispatch triggers a drone launch with the click of a button — no pilot needed on scene, with eyes over the incident before units pull out.
-One remote operator can manage an entire county's fleet from a centralized console.
+A 911 dispatch can trigger an autonomous launch with no pilot on scene.
+One remote operator can oversee an entire county fleet from a centralized console.

-Leveraging existing cellular coverage means Prelude scales across Northwestern Michigan's diverse geography — dense forests, inland lakes, coastal stretches, and rural corridors — without building new radio relay infrastructure from scratch.
+Redundant connectivity — including satellite — is designed to scale across Northern Michigan's forests, inland lakes, coastal stretches, and rural corridors without building new radio relay infrastructure from scratch.

-Drone first responder delivering an AED to a cardiac emergency
+Drone First Responder delivering an AED to a medical emergency

 Who we serve